Shaping Tomorrow’s Leaders with Classical Christian Values

 Introduction to Academic Skills

 We progressively introduce phonics, pre-reading skills, and basic mathematics concepts throughout the school year.
-This structured academic exposure ensures that our students are well-prepared and confident as they transition to Kindergarten.
+This structured academic exposure ensures that our students are well-prepared and confident as they transition to kindergarten.

 Schedule & Requirements